shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 Distinguishing between prefix hijacking, misconfiguration, and legitimate MOAS can be a complex task.
 The challenge arises from the resemblance of these behaviors, as they often display similar characteristics.
 Moreover, accurately identifying and classifying these situations necessitates a route origin registry with high coverage and accuracy.

-# Problems in current Route Origin Registry
+# Problems in Current Route Origin Registry

 ## Security Risks from Partial Adoption